 Sherwood Park Apartments - Review Page 1

-Reviewed by Steve & Jill Wooler in January 2004 and February 2011
+Reviewed by Steve & Jill Wooler in 2004, 2011 and February 2017

 The property has no specific facilities for the disabled, but the ground floor rooms are accessible by wheelchair.
-Access to the terrace and pool might present problems to those with limited mobility, but I am told it has proved entirely possible with the assistance of the ever-willing staff.
+Access to the terrace and pool would present problems to those with limited mobility, but I am told it has proved entirely possible with the assistance of the ever-willing staff.

 The buttons above present articles sequentially, in the order shown in the menu bar

 at the top of the page.
 You are currently on the Property Review page in the Accommodation menu.